 One beam or Single Beam holograms can be created with minimal optics in a quiet, but not necessarily optically stable (isolated) environment.
 There are starter hologram kits on the market which supply basic components for beginning one beam set ups.
 These can be valuable learning tools and students will often use these initially and then build their own more robust systems.
 Component holders can be built from angle aluminum and other materials available at local hardware stores.
 The images shown below, show the few optics required to create holograms using a minimum of equipment, which I built for teaching and making holograms.
 This simple, one beam set up shown below recorded the hologram Ribbon 2019, shown next to it.

-An inexpensive Sand Isolation Table can be built from ordinary materials.
+An inexpensive Sand Isolation Table, originated by Jerry Pethick and Lloyd Cross, can be built from ordinary materials.
 PVC pipe components are used for holding optics.
 There are many examples of this type of system and instructions for building these.
 One beam and multiple beam holograms can be created using this inexpensive system.
 Shown here is one of 3 such systems I built for teaching holography at the Evergreen State College in the 1980's.
 Several different types of holograms can be made using this inexpensive system.
 Many artists learned on sand tables and some went on to create elaborate images using these sand table isolation systems.

 High end (expensive) Isolation Tables are systems that are considered for professional applications.
 The isolation tables are mostly industrial made and most have a steel surface.
 These can be small or quite large, sometimes up to 20 x 20’ in size.
 People have made tables out of poured concrete as well.
 Either version usually end up weighing 3000 lbs. or more and so structural concerns must be taken into consideration.
 Steel top tables allow optical components to be mounted on magnetic bases, facilitating a very flexible system for setting up the optics.
 I have had the opportunity to design labs with such tables and systems.
 Two are shown below.
 On the left is the physics lab holography table at the Evergreen College, the center image is the Global Images Holographic Studio I designed and on the right is the Ledalite Architectural Products Research facility lab, which I designed.